 To reach Minor Hall, exit the front doors of Old Cabell Hall and turn left.
-Pass underneath the long covered walkway in front of Bryant Hall (overlooking the amphitheater).
+Pass underneath the long covered walkway in front of Bryan Hall (overlooking the amphitheater).
 At the end of the covered walkway, turn right.
 Minor Hall is the first building on your left, with white columns and a short series of steps up to the front door.
 Lectures are held in the main lecture space, directly in front of you when you enter the front doors.